Eomm/eomm/README.md

 - ☕️ Do you want to work with me?
 [Apply here][apply]
 - 🔮 Would you like to contribute to Fastify?
 [Read how to start][how-to]
+- 🛟 Do you need help?
+Consider to [sponsor] me to rearrange my priorities
 - 💬 Ask me anything: [contact me][twitter]

 #### What I'm working on?

 In order of priorities:

-- 📘 Co-Author of the Fastify book.
-Still [working in progress](https://backend.cafe/about).
+- 📘 Co-Author of the [**Accelerating Server-Side Development with Fastify**](https://www.packtpub.com/product/accelerating-server-side-development-with-fastify/9781800563582) book!
 - 🛠 Improving the Fastify ecosystem [sweating a bit](https://github.com/search?q=author:Eomm+org:fastify)
-- ⭐️ Creating my own routine
-- 📩 Writing useful blog posts on [backend-cafe]
+- ⭐️ Writing useful blog posts on [backend-cafe]
-- 🍒 Developing a Fastify product around [`fastify-overview`](https://github.com/Eomm/fastify-overview)
+- 🏆 Becoming a better [NearFormer][NearForm]

 ### Talks